isragaytan/bankaya/README.md

 ```

-3. Extract information from both origins to any DWH
+3. Extract information from both origins to any DWH (BigQuery)

-MARIADB database dynamically , and then create a NoSQL database (MONGODB).
-After those database are
-created , put NoSQL data in to MARIADB and then move to a DWH.All creation scripts (bankaya.sql) for MARIADB and items_data.json and customers_data.json are also provided

 ## Getting Started